 Creatine Magnesium Chelate is a type of creatine that’s bonded with a magnesium chelate, a mineral that’s found in nature.
 This type of creatine claims that you’ll see better improvements in strength gain compared to regular creatine (monohydrate).

 While this sounds great on paper, it doesn’t play out in the real world.
 Multiple studies have been done on creatine magnesium chelate, and they all found that it’s no more effective than creatine monohydrate.

-It isn’t any worse, however, but if you buy it, you’re paying extra for creatine that won’t give you any benefits.
+It isn’t any worse, however, but if you buy it, you’re paying extra money for creatine that won’t give you any extra benefits.
 Creatine MC is also claimed to be absorbed better into your body, but these claims haven’t been proven either.